 Little by little, add the dry ingredients to the wet, on low speed.
 Scrape down the sides of the bowl as necessary.
 Add the mini chocolate chips.
 Turning the speed up a bit higher helps to incorporate them throughout the thick, sticky dough.

-Once you’re ready to bake the cookies, after appropriately chilling the dough, let the dough sit out at room temperature for 20-30 minutes.
+After chilling, let the dough sit out at room temperature for 20-30 minutes.
 While the dough warms up a little, preheat the oven to 350 degrees F and line two baking sheets with parchment paper.